quintans/eventsourcing/README.md

 ##### Rebuilding a projection

-If a a projection needs to be rebuild, due to a breaking change, the best strategy is to create a new projection, replay all events, and switch to it when the catchup is done.
+If a a projection needs to be rebuild, due to a breaking change, the best strategy is to create a **new** projection, replay all events, and switch to it when the catchup is done.
 This way will never have a down time for a projection.

+> Depending on the number of events to be processed, this can take hours or even days.
+This can be mitigated by using a large batch size and discriminators when defining a projection.

 The process for creating a new projection at boot time, is described as follow: